 How to Invite

-The preferred form of invitation is one that arrives in regular mail with a stamp and street address.
+The preferred form of the invitation is one that arrives in regular mail with a stamp and street address.
 However, for a less formal gathering, you may use e-mail.
 Avoid using social media to invite your engagement party guests because you might hurt the feelings of others who are not invited, and this could create an awkward situation.

 04 of 07

 Gifts are typically not given during an engagement party, and the host, hostess, bride, and groom need to make that clear in the invitation.
 However, some people may choose to bring gifts.
 Rather than display them on a gift table, thank the guest and place the gift out of sight.

 If you are invited to an engagement party, and nothing was stated on the invitation, you may want to tuck a gift card into an envelope so you won’t be the only person without something for the couple.
 Be very discreet when handing the gift to the couple.
 This is not the time to call anyone out on etiquette.Continue to 5 of 7 below.